 “…the world knows that Columbus did not discover America.
 The world knows there’s nothing but lies being told about how Columbus came here and what he did…”

-“There’s a celebration going on on Federal Hill right now where they’re commending Christopher Columbus, where they think he is a hero, where they think he discovered America,” said Brooklyn Toussaint, who, with Bella Noka and Anita Bruno, organized an open mic protest dedicated to “honoring and supporting Indigenous history and making Christopher Columbus obsolete.”
-Toussaint is a Providence based activist.
+“There’s a celebration going on on Federal Hill right now where they’re commending Christopher Columbus, where they think he is a hero, where they think he discovered America,” said Brooklyn, who, with Bella Noka and Anita Bruno, organized an open mic protest dedicated to “honoring and supporting Indigenous history and making Christopher Columbus obsolete.”
+Brooklyn is a Providence based activist.

 The Indigenous People’s Day event began at noon, with an art build, then at 3pm there was this open mic.